curityio/idsvr-gitops-configuration-management/git-integration-api/README.md

 ## API Interface

-The API is called at `POST /configuration/pull-requests with a payload of this form.\
+The API is called at `POST /configuration/pull-requests` with a payload as follows.\
 This request is triggered from a post commit hook in the Curity Identity Server:

 ```json